SETI/rms-data-projects/vicar/README.md

 # Using the software

-At this point, it consists of building blocks; wrapper functions are yet to be written, but in the meantime you can easily write your own wrapper using the information below.
+At this point, the migration software consists mostly of building blocks.
+Wrapper functions are yet to be written, but in the meantime you can easily write your own wrapper using the information below.

 # Migration entry points